CrimsonMoonEntertainment/EasyLua/README.md

     new_dict = NSMutableDictionary('alloc')('init')
     new_dict['ReturnKey'] = 'ReturnValue'

+Additionally, tables will be converted into either NSArrays or NSDictionaries when returned or called as parameters to an Objective-C method.

 EasyLua was originally derived from Lua-Objective-C Bridge.
 Special thanks to the original author Toru Hisai!